Please note, class will be closed on the last Thursday of each month.

 Kung-Fu has presented many opportunities of which I cherish for many years to come.
 In 2011 we were lucky enough to train with Tai Si Gung Lai when he visited Palmerston North.
 And in 2012 when I went to Japan with Si Gung and Gow Lian Waghorn to train with the students of Wakayama.

 In 2013 it was an honour when Si Gung asked me to teach the Wanganui club.
+Also in 2015 when Si Gung asked me to teach the New Plymouth club.
 I try to make training as fun and enjoyable as possible while maintaining a physically challenging class.
 Also striving to maintain the family atmosphere that helps keep me passionate about Kung-Fu and passing on the knowledge that has been passed down from Cho Si through Si Gung.

 If you are considering giving Kung-Fu a go, then my advice is to come along and try a class.
 I believe you will discover the many benefits of Kung-Fu, as well as improving your fitness, you get to enjoy yourself and make some great friends.